 Meghan Hughes, President

-In her first three years as president, Hughes has led the implementation of a strategic plan focused on student success.
-She is committed to providing Rhode Islanders with an outstanding community college education that leads to strong learning outcomes, successful degree attainment and robust labor market outcomes.
+As president, Hughes leads ongoing transformation at the community college, with a focus on student success.
+She is committed to providing Rhode Islanders with an outstanding college education that leads to strong learning outcomes, successful degree attainment and robust labor market outcomes.
 Hughes has placed closing equity performance gaps at the center of her work.
 Under her leadership, the college achieved the highest graduation rates in more than 20 years, outpacing national two-and three-year graduation rates, and was named the 2019 two-year college of the year by Education Dive magazine.

 Dr. Rosemary Costigan, Vice President for Academic Affairs